|AAMC MD-PhD Summer Undergraduate Research Programs||

 |James Rhio O'Connor Memorial Scholarship||

-An essay contest for undergraduate and graduate students to win up to $1,000 in scholarship funds.
+An essay contest about fighting cancer for undergraduate and graduate students to win $1,000 in scholarship funds.

 |Phi Beta Kappa Walter J. Jensen Fellowship||